Updated September 19, 2024

 The decision concerning completion of the research project and the material to be included in the dissertation is the responsibility of the entire Advisory Committee.
 If the Advisory Committee cannot resolve disagreements internally, as indicated by any of its members or the student, the Director of Graduate Studies will appoint an ad hoc committee, which will advise the student and Major Professor in resolving the problem.
 Once the Advisory Committee has determined that the student should begin preparation of their dissertation:

-The date of the oral examination must be scheduled at least 21 days after the thesis document and the Dissertation Response Form are distributed by the student to the Advisory Committee and Outside Reader.
-This form should be filled out by each Advisory Committee member and the Outside Reader and brought to the oral examination.
+The date of the oral examination must be scheduled at least 21 days after the thesis document and the Dissertation Response Form are distributed by the student to the Advisory Committee.
+This form should be filled out by each Advisory Committee member and brought to the oral examination.

-The student is responsible for arranging a tentative oral examination date with the Advisory Committee members and the Outside Reader.
+The student is responsible for arranging a tentative oral examination date with the Advisory Committee members.
 The student should also notify Department Graduate Studies Office of the oral examination date and ask for help with arrangements of a room and audio-visual equipment.

-The oral examination will be performed by the Oral Examination Committee, which will consist of the Major Professor, Advisory Committee, and the Outside Reader.
-The Outside Reader must be present for the Oral Examination.
-In cases where physical presence is precluded by distance or other extenuating circumstances, an electronic presence via teleconference or a web-assisted conferencing application (e.g., Skype) may be used.
+The oral examination will be performed by the Oral Examination Committee, which will consist of the Major Professor and Advisory Committee.
 The Oral Examination Committee will be chaired by the faculty member who chaired the student’s Advisory committee or a designee approved by the Graduate Affairs Committee.

 After the oral examination, the student will be excused.
 The Oral Examination Committee will evaluate the student’s oral examination and thesis document by voting with a show of hands for “Pass”, "Conditional Pass”, or “Fail”.
 All members must vote.

-PASS - If the final decision is “Pass”, the Dissertation Examination Form is signed by the Major Professor, Advisory Committee, and Outside Reader if present, to indicate approval of the written document and passing the oral examination.
+PASS - If the final decision is “Pass”, the Dissertation Examination Form is signed by the Major Professor and Advisory Committee, to indicate approval of the written document and passing the oral examination.
 The form is submitted to the Graduate Studies Office and the student can proceed to arrange the public dissertation defense.

 CONDITIONAL PASS - A “Conditional Pass” may be given if members of the Oral Examination Committee decide the oral examination and/or dissertation document is not complete or entirely satisfactory.
 The specific remediation required should be documented on the Dissertation Examination Form.